Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 - [Great Leader](#great-leader)

 ## Legendary Hero
 *Many adventurers seek to become renowned in bardic tales.
 An over enthusiastic few will hire hype men as soon as they start their first adventure.
 But a true legend is forged by deeds that are considered impossible.
 A hero of legend isn't merely heroic, they are capable beyond of feats beyond belief.
 A true legend is a warrior, mage or trickster so skilled they can impress the gods, and is feared by man and demon alike.
-These Legendary heroes represent the absolute pinacle of what is achievable by a mortal of their class.*
+These figures of legend are the absolute pinacle of what is achievable by a mortal of their specialization.*

 | Level    | XP Requirement   | PB | Features |
 |:--------:|----------:|---:|:---------|